ct-js/ct-js/docs/making-mods.md

 * `number` – an input field for integers;
 * `checkbox` – a checkbox for Boolean variables.

 A field's `id` must be unique for a module.
 A `key` determines which parts of code should be replaced  with the field's value.
 If you have a field with a key `'enabled'`, then all matches with `%enabled%` will be replaced by a field's value.
+There can also be a `help` field, that will be shown below the input field and can contain some hints or an expanded explanation of what your field does.

 ```json Example from default akatemplate module
 {